List of Marvel Comics characters: P: Richard and Mary Parker

+Richard Parker II

 Teresa Parker

-Teresa Parker (also addressed to as Teresa Durand) is the long lost younger sister of Peter Parker and daughter of Richard and Mary Parker.
-The character first appeared in Amazing Spider-Man: Family Business #1 (April 2014).
+Teresa Parker (also addressed to as Teresa Durand) is a character appearing in American comic books published by Marvel Comics.
+The character first appeared in The Amazing Spider-Man: Family Business #1 (April 2014).
+She is the long lost younger sister of Peter Parker / Spider-Man and daughter of Richard and Mary Parker.

 After their parents' deaths, Peter was sent to live with their Aunt May and Uncle Ben while Teresa, whose birth had been kept a secret, was adopted.
 Many years later, Teresa was personally recruited into the C.I.A. by Nick Fury.
 Teresa first came into Peter's life after saving the latter from several mysterious gunmen sent by the Kingpin.
 Following this adventure, Teresa left the C.I.A. to join a S.H.I.E.L.D. division called the Gray Blade under Nick Fury Jr., specializing in international hostage rescues and intel gathering, before becoming a fugitive after learning of a program named "Project Twilight", an exhaustive plan to take down both superheroes and supervillains.
 After deleting all traces of the project from Gray Blade's systems and hiding the only known backup in nanobots in her bloodstream, Teresa sought Peter's assistance in confronting the Kingpin once again, who was involved in the operation.
 Later on, she helped Spider-Man stop an attack by the Vulture.
 Since Teresa had been spotted by Gray Blade operatives with Spider-Man, they arrested Peter himself due to his alter-ego being supposedly a bodyguard.
 When Peter then attempts to get Teresa out of New York, they are attacked by numerous criminals sent by the Tinkerer, ahead of an alien armada.